hmattinson/Dissertation_Excello/Documents/Dissertation Skeleton.md

 How it actually works.
 Secondary notation supported.
 Tones transport system.
 Conversion to the Tones system.

+Transport, Part.

+Not treated as a context free grammar so that extra gaps can be easily dealt with and because the format of the instruction is quite exact, CFG overkill.

 ##### 3.4. ) Parenthesis

 Problems, solutions + tests, merged and published in open source.

 ### 3.5) Converter

+How MIDI messages work a little more.

 Requirements of the MIDI: constant tempo.
 Exact notes on and off?

+Lossy converter.

 How this works